Where is Disability Resource Programs (DRP) located?

 If a student has a class with a professor that is already aware of the student's disability, do they still need a modification letter at the beginning of the semester?

 Yes.
 Don't assume the professor will remember what types of modifications a student is eligible to receive.
-Upon registration with DRP each semester, the student will be provided with a Faculty Notification Letter.
-It is the student's responsibility to provide this letter to professors who you are requesting accommodations from.
+Upon registration with DRP each semester, a Faculty Notification Letter will be sent to the instructors via e-mail.

 If a student with a disability begins a course and does not request modifications but has difficulty later in the semester, can they request modifications and re-take prior tests with accommodations?